-Meet “Postmaster Gregoire” at Heritage Park Historical Village in Calgary, Alberta.
+Meet “Postmaster Gregoire” who worked at Heritage Park Historical Village in Calgary, Alberta.
 The person inside that authentic outfit is fur trade historian, public speaker, interpreter and re-enactor Greg Ingram.
-He spends his summer and fall interpreting at the replica Hudson Bay Fort representing Fort Rocky Mountain House.
+He spent his summers and falls interpreting at the replica Hudson Bay Fort representing Fort Rocky Mountain House.
 And he’s a wood carver.

 He’s in his 25th-year study of the fur trade era, continuing to read and procure books, journals and newspapers from that time and perusing old maps.